web-native/docs/chtml-d/v1/installation.md

 # Installation Guide

-CHTML is designed as a polyfill and this can be embedded on an HTML page as a script tag or installed via *npm*.
-In each case, you can choose to install the entire suite or one of its four features.
+This library is a polyfill for the proposed CHTML suite.

 ## On this Page